pagkly/Zed/Investopedia3/Uniform Transfer Tax.md

 ## Understanding a Uniform Transfer Tax

-A uniform transfer tax covers the transfer of assets from the death of one individual to their chosen [beneficiary](https://www.investopedia.com/terms/b/beneficiary.asp).
-It is important to note that the [Internal Revenue Service (IRS)](https://www.investopedia.com/terms/i/irs.asp) imposes estate tax on assets left to heirs, but the law does not apply to the transfer of assets to a surviving spouse.
+A uniform transfer tax covers the transfer of assets from the death of one individual to their chosen [[beneficiary]](https://www.investopedia.com/terms/b/beneficiary.asp).
+It is important to note that the [[Internal Revenue Service (IRS)]](https://www.investopedia.com/terms/i/irs.asp) imposes estate tax on assets left to heirs, but the law does not apply to the transfer of assets to a surviving spouse.

 The term uniform transfer tax also refers to when assets are transferred from one individual to another without receiving anything or receiving less than market value in return.
 It is the combination of both these taxes that creates the uniform transfer tax.